-Any committee, which includes among its members a member of the School Board, shall operate according to the requirements of the Arkansas Freedom of Information Act.1
+Any committee, which includes among its members a member of the School Board, shall operate according to the requirements of the Arkansas Freedom of Information Act.\

 The District's Board of Directors shall hold a meeting by October 15 of each year to provide a report that systematically explains the District's policies, programs, and goals to the community.
 The District's report shall detail the progress of the District and the District's schools toward accomplishing program goals, accreditation standards, and proposals to correct any deficiencies.
+The report shall be made available to the public, including by posting a copy on the District's website under State-Required Information no later than ten (10) days following the meeting.
+The meeting shall provide parents and other members of the community the opportunity to ask questions and make suggestions concerning the District's program.